pkassar/my-CV/README.md

 I discovered and started loving coding.
 I embarked on the journey that is [Makers Academy](http://www.makersacademy.com/): a 12 week intense course that gave me the tools to learn code.
 I have learnt various programming languages: Javascript, Ruby.
 As well as good code practice: TDD, OOP

-I am now looking for my first job as a developer where I can grow my skills whilst exploring my love for music.

 ---
 <a name="built"></a>
 ## What I've built